 Pakistan Supports Peace

-Recently, in an interview with the famous Indian journalist Karan Thapar, Moeed Yusuf who is a National Security Advisor to the Prime Minister of Pakistan, maintained that Pakistan and India should sit and resolve the issues through dialogues.
+In an interview with the famous Indian journalist Karan Thapar, Moeed Yusuf who is a National Security Advisor to the Prime Minister of Pakistan maintained that Pakistan and India should sit and resolve the issues through dialogues.

 He even saw that interview as the opportunity to discover the possible avenues for making peace.
 During the interview, he maintained time and again that both the states should leave the past and move forward.